Census in Australia: 2016

 The census occurred on 9 August 2016.
 For the first time, the ABS the census was by default filled out online, claiming it expected more than 65% of Australians would be completing the census online.
 Reflecting this new preference, the tagline of the ad campaign for the census was the rhyming slogan "Get online on August 9".
 Across many regions, paper forms were no longer delivered by default to homes, and households that wished to complete a paper census had to order such forms via an automated hotline.
 Letters were sent to each dwelling with unique code numbers that people would need to either login to the census website or order a paper form if they preferred.
 By census night, many households had still not received such a letter.
 Contrary to previous years where censuses were both delivered and retrieved from households by dedicated census employees, in 2016 most of the paperwork relating to the census was delivered from and to the ABS by Australia Post.

 The 2016 census was met by two controversies.
 The first was that the retention of names and addresses increased to up to 4 years, from 18 months in the 2006 and 2011 censuses, leading to concerns about privacy and data security.
-As such, some Australian Senate crossbenchers (from the Greens, Nick Xenophon Team and Jacqui Lambie Network) said they would not complete those specific sections of the census, despite the fines associated with incorrect completion of the census.
+Some Australian Senate crossbenchers (from the Greens, Nick Xenophon Team and Jacqui Lambie Network) said they would not complete those specific sections of the census, despite the fines associated with incorrect completion of the census.
 The second was that many Australians could not complete the census online on the designated day.
 While a paper census form was also available on request, for 2016 the ABS was aiming for two-thirds online.
 However, the online census website shut down at about 7:30 pm AEST on the night it was to be completed.